Quantifying resilience for distribution system customers with SALEDI: Comparing SALEDI with alternatives

-SAIDI without major event days and SALEDI quantify different aspects of CMIp.
+SAIDI without major event days and SALEDI quantify different aspects of CMIp and are complementary.
 SAIDI without major event days focuses on the CMIp of common individual outages and quantifies reliability by excluding major event days, whereas SALEDI focuses on the CMIp of large events and quantifies resilience.

 \looseness=-1 SAIDI with major event days measures the total impact of all sustained outages experienced by customers in a year.
-Although SAIDI with major event days combines in some way reliability and resilience, it does not give a clear indication of either reliability or resilience because it varies erratically with the large variations in the CMIp of the large events.
-Moreover, it is necessary and desirable to separately monitor reliability and resilience with different metrics.
-While improvements to reliability can quite often also improve resilience, they are distinct because the scale and urgency and risk of large event outages and restoration differ so much.
+Although SAIDI with major event days is some sort of combination of reliability and resilience, it varies erratically as it is mostly driven by the very large variability of the large events that can occur in each year.
+Moreover, it is desirable to separately monitor reliability and resilience with different metrics.
+While improvements to reliability can often also improve resilience or not affect resilience, they are distinct because the scale and urgency and risk of large events differ so much from routine outages.
 Therefore proposed upgrades should be evaluated separately for reliability and resilience.